-Over the years, access control systems have controlled the passage of individuals in and out numerous buildings.
+Over the years, access control systems have controlled the passage of individuals in and out of numerous buildings.
 From the standard lock and key access control system, it eventually evolved into a more sophisticated computer-based system that makes use of electronic cards.

 At present, access control systems are commonly used by organizations to provide quick and convenient access to authorized personnel while restricting access to intruders.
 In this blog, you’ll be able to learn more about this technology and make the most out of its capabilities.
-With this knowledge, you’ll be able to create smart decisions when you let reputed managed IT services in the Philippines install it in your business site.
+With this knowledge, you’ll be able to create smart decisions when you let reputed managed IT services in the Philippines install it on your business site.

 Components of an Access Control System

 Now that you’re acquainted with the concept of access control systems, it’s time for you to learn and understand some of its components.
 Evidently, these systems vary a lot in type and complexity.
 Even though this is true, most of these systems consist of these basic components:

 The access card is an electronic key that authorized people use to gain access to the areas secured by access control systems.
 Each of these cards is uniquely encoded to foster an accurate identification system.
 You can think of the access card as a modernized version of the olden day’s brass key.
 But instead of having its traditional key shape pattern, it’s a wallet-sized card that’s approximately the same size as a credit card.

 If the access card is the key, the card reader is the lock that electronically reads the access card.
 Card readers may require cards to be inserted or held at a certain level of proximity in order to be identified.
 With it, your system can verify whether the access card being read is authorized or not.

 Normally, access control keypads are utilized in addition to or in place of the card reader mentioned above.
 You’ll be able to recognize this device at first glance because of its numeric keys that resemble the keys you find on touch-tone telephones.
 With this technology in place, people are required to enter a predetermined numeric code in order to gain access to the area.